 Verification of DirMaint is now complete.
 You will need to do some final clean up.

 1. Erase the ACCESS DATADVH file created on DIRMUSER's A disk.
+This should be done on each system in the cluster.

 erase access datadvh a